KMulls17/ecommerce-customer-analytics-RFM-segmentation/README.md

 ##
 Dataset

-The dataset used in this project is the Online Retail II dataset by Daqing Chen, sourced from UCL Machine Learning Repository
+The dataset used in this project is the Online Retail II dataset by Daqing Chen, sourced from UCI Machine Learning Repository

 Chen, D. (2012) Online Retail II.
 UCI Machine Learning Repository.
 Available at: https://archive.ics.uci.edu/dataset/502/online%2Bretail%2Bii%29